JonasTroeltsch/CLD-LABO/Labo04/003_DataStorePeformances.md

  ![Ressource usage](./appendices/ressource_usage.png)

+    * Opérations de lecture dans Cloud Firestore : the number of reads from the database
+    * Appels à l'API Cloud Firestore : the number of calls to the database
+    * Données stockées dans Cloud Firestore : the amount of data stored in the database
+    * Données envoyées à rAPl Cloud Firestore : the amount of data sent to the database
+    * Données reçues de l'API Cloud Firestore : the amount of data received from the database
+    * Opérations de récupération d'entités dans Cloud Firestore : the number of entities retrieved from the database
+    * Sorties réseau Cloud Firestore : the amount of data sent to the network

 - Let's suppose you become suspicious that the algorithm for the automatic scaling of instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the console would you use to detect this failure?